ashwinsridharan/ashwinsridharan.github.io/index.md

 <a href="/sample_page">
 <img src="images/vdogames.jpg"/>
 </a>
 The video game industry is a rapidly growing industry; in 2018, worldwide video games sales generated revenue of $134.9 billion.
 Since the recent COVID-19 pandemic has forced people to socially isolate and find activities to do alone, online gaming is seeing record numbers.
 Given this trend, companies are directing efforts in the development of new games.
 Game developers who want to capitalize on this growing market would benefit from knowing how best to spend their efforts in order to maximize sales.
-Thus, this analysis will be aimed at answering the following business question:
+Thus, this analysis will be aimed at answering the following business questions:

 > What are the factors and patterns in successful video games that result in high sales? <br>
 > How does the user and critic reviews impact the global sales? <br>